motdotla/writings/articles/deprecating-the-password-email-only-authentication.md

 # Deprecating the password: Email only Authentication

-## Passwords suck

 Passwords suck.
 They are hard to remember.

 The average person re-uses the same password across the majority of their accounts.
 Can you blame them?
 It's easier, and people have lives to live - not passwords to manage.
 It's mainly the technorati that use tools like LastPass or 1Password.

 Passwords also tend to never expire.
 It is rare a site requires you to change your password - and it's discouragingly user un-friendly when they do.

-What if we could remove the password?
-That would solve the above problems.
+**What if we could remove the password?** That would solve the above problems.
 Let's try.

 ## Introducing Handshake.js